Table of Contents

-How to Get a Restraining Order in Arizona
+Legal Requirements for a Restraining Order in Arizona

 Individuals who feel their safety is threatened may request an Order of Protection.
 The request is made to a judge in any city court, justice court, or superior court in the following situations:

 - You are married or were at one time married to the abuser;

 - You reside in the same household as your abuser;

 - You are in a serious dating relationship or are engaged to your abuser;

 - You are related by blood or someone else’s marriage; or,